 Your investment strategy is key to your FIRE success.
 The goal is to target investments that generate a return of at least 4%, enabling you to live off the annual interest without depleting your capital.
 Savings can be invested in a 100% equity allocation of ETFs to achieve the highest returns possible (around 7% per year, or 5% after inflation).
 Be mindful to invest in tax-efficient accounts, such as ISAs or a SIPP (Self-Invested Personal Pension).
 Another option is investing in rental property.

-In any case, educate yourself, diversify your investments, and ensure that the passive income you generate will, in time, cover your living expenses.
+In any case, do your research and diversify your investments.
+Your aim is to ensure that the passive income you generate will, in time, cover your living expenses.

 #4 - The 4% Rule

 This rule, also known as the safe withdrawal rate (SWR), is a key concept in the FIRE movement.
 It means that if you have 25 years of annual expenses saved and you withdraw 4% per year, you will never run out of money.
-This rule is based on a university study published in 1998, the Trinity Study, which analysed financial market returns (75% equities, 25% bonds) between 1925 and 1995.
+This rule is based on the Trinity Study, a university study published in 1998 which analysed financial market returns (75% equities, 25% bonds) between 1925 and 1995.

-However, some consider this rule too optimistic and recommend a withdrawal rate of 2.5%, meaning you would need to accumulate 40 times your annual expenses.
+However, some consider this rule too optimistic and recommend a withdrawal rate of 2.5%, meaning you would need to accumulate 40 times your annual expenses to withdraw the same amount.

 #5 - Plan for Retirement

-This step is crucial because it determines, based on your profile (Lean, Fat, Coast, Barista FIRE?), and your income, your FIRE number, and thus the extent of your savings effort.
-Concretely, this means calculating how much money will be needed to live your early retirement without financial stress and when this goal will be achievable.
+This step is crucial.
+Based on your profile (Lean, Fat, Coast, Barista FIRE?), and your income, this step will determine your FIRE number, and thus the extent of your savings effort.
+Concretely, this means calculating how much money you'll need to enjoy your early retirement without any financial stress, and the timeframe this will be achievable in.
 You will need to calculate how much to invest each month to reach your objective.

-Applying the FIRE method requires great discipline and long-term planning.
+Applying the FIRE method requires excellent discipline and long-term planning.

 The Different FIRE Profiles